vulkomilev/oumi/docs/resources/models/models.md

 The framework supports:
 - **PEFT Adapters**: Load trained LoRA or other PEFT adapters using the `adapter_model` parameter
-- **Quantization**: Enable 4-bit quantization through `PeftParams` with `q_lora=True`
+- **Quantization**: Enable 8-bit (or 4-bit) quantization through `PeftParams` with `q_lora` and `q_lora_bits`
 - **Mixed Precision**: Control model precision using `torch_dtype` parameter

 For more details on training with adapters and quantization, see {doc}`/user_guides/train/configuration`.

 ### Chat Templates
 Oumi uses Jinja2 templates to format conversations for different model architectures.
-These templates ensure that messages are formatted correctly for each model's expected input format.
+Oumi's default templates ensure that messages are formatted correctly for each model's expected input format.

 Available templates include:
 - `default` - Basic template without special tokens